Tourism Ireland to increase spending amid Brexit concerns

 He said Ireland was heading into 2019 “in a position of some strength, based on the success of 2018.
 Our aim is to spread this success throughout the year and around the entire island of Ireland – ensuring we maintain our renowned welcome and superb visitor experience.”

-The Minister for Tourism Shane Ross said there were “challenges for Irish tourism as a consequence of Brexit” but he expressed confidence that the tourism industry “can adapt quickly to enable continued growth from international markets.”
+Minister for Tourism Shane Ross said there were “challenges for Irish tourism as a consequence of Brexit” but he expressed confidence the industry “can adapt quickly to enable continued growth from international markets.”